Mão

 Jenílson Brito Rodrigues (born 6 December 1978), better known as Mão, is a Brazilian beach soccer player who plays as a goalkeeper.
 He is a record five-time winner of the FIFA Beach Soccer World Cup (2006, 2007, 2008, 2009, 2017) and won the Golden Glove (best goalkeeper) award at Dubai 2009.
-Additionally, he holds the record for most appearances at the World Cup (54) and is the most capped-Brazilian player ever.
+Additionally, he holds the record for the most appearances at the World Cup and indeed all FIFA competitions (52), and is the most capped-Brazilian player ever.

 Career

 Mão has stated his desire was always to be a goalkeeper.
 He came from a poor background and therefore had to borrow a friend's bicycle to attend training whilst also sourcing second hand gloves and boots.
-Ultimately, he couldn't afford proper training sessions for association football and thus switched to futsal.
+Ultimately, he couldn't afford proper training sessions for 11-a-side football and thus switched to futsal.

 He ultimately entered professional beach soccer in 2000, aged 21, in his home state of Espírito Santo.
 Due to a higher standard of professionalism in Rio de Janeiro, Mão sought out a move to the city's beach soccer team in 2003, coached by Alexandre Soares.
 He was first called up to the Brazil national team in 2004, aged 25.
-At first, he was subordinate to the incumbent first choice goalkeepers, Robertinho and Pierre; included in Brazil's 15-man shortlist for the 2004 World Championships, Mão was ultimately one of three players left out of the final squad, with the aforementioned preferred over him.
-In the summer of 2005, Alexandre Soares became Brazil's new manager and made major changes to the squad, shunning longstanding squad members such as Robertinho, with Soares favouring Mão instead.
+At first, he was subordinate to Robertinho and Pierre; included in Brazil's 15-man shortlist for the 2004 World Championships, Mão was ultimately one of three players left out of the final squad, with the aforementioned preferred over him.
+He was shortlisted again for the 2005 World Cup, but found himself cut from the final 12 once more.
+However, in the summer of 2005, Alexandre Soares became Brazil's new manager and made major changes to the squad, shunning longstanding squad members such as Robertinho, with Soares favouring Mão instead.
 He subsequently attended his first World Cup in 2006, a tournament Brazil won, and has been Brazil's first choice goalkeeper ever since, winning another three back-to-back World Cups in 2007, 2008 and 2009.

 At the latter World Cup in Dubai, Mão made his 100th appearance for Brazil in the group stage versus Bahrain and was ultimately voted as the best goalkeeper of the tournament, winning the coveted Golden Glove award.
 Mão then reached 150 caps in August 2011 against Chile at the South American World Cup qualifiers.
 In December, at the South American Beach Games, he fractured a finger on his right hand, forcing him to be unable to represent Brazil for the first time in over five years.
 200 games for Brazil was achieved in an 8–3 victory against Senegal at the 2013 World Cup.